alex136q/list_video_cap/README.md

     -T <type>
 	    Apply transforms to the frames to be rendered:
 		    -T flip_v	Flip along the vertical axis (up/down).
 		    -T flip_h	Flip along the horizontal axis (left/right).
 		    -T gray		Convert to grayscale (skip YUV to RGBA conversion).
 		    -T invert	Negate RGB color.

+    -M <type>
+	    Set YUV to RGB transformation parameters:
+		    -M BT601	As with PAL.
+		    -M BT709	As for sRGB.
+		    -M JPEG		Same as JPEG.
+		    -M custom	Experimental matrix (default).

 Other files
 -----------

 `extract_yuyv_y.py <PATH>` when run will write the bytes in even positions (Y' values) from `<PATH>` into `<PATH>.luma`.
 These are to be interpreted as a grayscale bitmap which can further be processed; `h264_test` passes `<PATH>.luma` files through `magick` (ImageMagick) to convert them to PNG files in the `h264_test_data/` folder.

 `h264_test` is meant to try out `libx264`; it generates sample YUV 4:2:2 bitmaps and uses `libx264` to build a H.264 stream of frames from them.
 The `nals.bin` output it generates on encoding the test frames is a raw H.264 data stream that can be played with applications like `mpv` or converted to other formats with `ffmpeg`.
+The same applies to ".bin" files output by `list_video_cap`.